 Cal works closely with event organizers to shape a talk around the specific audience, theme, and outcome.
 Available as a 20, 45, or 60-minute keynote.

 A 60 to 90-minute session within an existing course.
-Cal has guest lectured on first impressions, applied communication, and the craft of introduction.
-Currently working with UCLA's Department of Communication.
+Cal has guest lectured at UCLA on the topic of communications and connection, as well as on first impressions and the craft of introduction.

 A week-long engagement within a course, including original frameworks, applied exercises, and student feedback.
 Suitable for upper-division undergraduate and graduate programs.